Beefster09/table-lang/design.md

 Non-nullable variables use their default values if not initialized.

 Nulls do not need to be unwrapped to be used.
-As long as their value is guaranteed to not be null when a non-null value is needed, the use is legal.
+As long as their value is guaranteed to not be null when a non-null value is required, the use is legal.

 `null` is "contagious" rather than producing runtime crashes: